huggingface/datasets/datasets/multi_eurlex/README.md

 Estonian    | **et**   |Estonia (2004) | <1/<1\% | 23,126 / 5,000 / 5,000 |
 Latvian     | **lv**   |Latvia (2004) | <1/<1\% | 23,188 / 5,000 / 5,000 |
 Maltese     | **mt**   |Malta (2004) | <1/<1\% | 17,521 / 5,000 / 5,000 |

-### Supported Tasks and Leaderboards

-The dataset is not yer part of an established benchmark.

 ## Dataset Creation